cseh-szabolcs/doctrine-patterns/README.md

 ## Repository-Pattern

-In large projects, repository-classes can become very huge, because they will have a ton of methods to fetch entities and collections based on different conditions.
-Of course the repository-class must also contain a lot of dependencies.
-The repository-class will grow and grow.
+In large projects, repository-classes will contain a lot of fetch-methods which requires their own dependencies.
+These classes will grow and it is just a matter of time before the single-responsibility principle is violated!

 #### Basic idea

-The idea is to split all the fetch-methods in multiple query-classes where you can manage all the dependencies and keep the repository simple.
+The idea is to split big fetch-methods which depends on dependencies in multiple query-classes to keep the repository-classes simple.

 In this example FooRepository-class has a lot of methods and dependencies and could look like this:

 ```
 $fooRepository = new FooRepository(
-  $depencencyForCollection1,
+  $someServiceForCollection1,
-  $depencencyForCollection2,
+  $someServiceForCollection2,
-  $join1Depenceny,
+  $someJoin1Service,
-  $join1Depenceny
+  $someJoin2Service
 );

 $collection1 = $fooRepository->fetchCollectionMethod1();